Be it with sewing or without sewing, learning how to make jeans smaller is an excellent hack you should know.

 Tired of the cuffs getting unfolded after every few steps?
 Then pin rolling is your choice.
 Pin roll is a better temporary fix to ankle fit, and you can do it anytime, anywhere.

-You just need to pinch the extra fabric at your ankle to do a pin roll and fold it once or twice.
+You just need to pinch the extra fabric or denim fibers at your ankle to do a pin roll and fold it once or twice.
 After folding, just do some simple cuff rolls, and you are good to go.